India Employer Forum

 Penalties for Non-Compliance

-• If an employer fails to pay or underpays an employee for overtime work, an initial fine of up to ₹50,000 may be imposed.
-In the case of a repeated offence, the employer may face imprisonment for up to three months with an additional fine of up to ₹1,00,000, or both.
+• If an employer fails to pay or underpays an employee for overtime work, a fine of up to ₹50,000 may be imposed under the Code on Wages, 2019.

-• Failure to maintain accurate records of employees’ attendance, overtime hours and pay, and wage disbursements can result in a fine of up to ₹10,000.
+• If the employer fails to maintain accurate records of employee attendance, overtime hours, wage payments, and statutory registers for at least 5 years, it may incur a fine of up to ₹10,000.

-Labour laws at both the central and state levels guide employers in recognising the importance of overtime pay and in fairly compensating employees for their additional efforts.
+The new Labour laws 2025 guide employers in recognizing the importance of overtime pay and in fairly compensating employees for their additional efforts.
 At the same time, employees are empowered to assess their eligibility for overtime compensation and understand the calculation process, enabling them to advocate for their contributions at work.

 Frequently Asked Questions

-2. How is overtime pay calculated in India?
+2. How is overtime pay calculated in India under the new labour laws?

-4. What are the penalties for non-compliance with overtime laws?
+5. What are the penalties for not paying overtime wages in India?

 Related Articles